Latest Fortinet vulnerabilities (CVE-2024-55591, CVE-2023-37936) #

 Fortinet released an update to mitigate this issue and all users were urged to update immediately.
 Additionally, the vendor indicated that disabling the SSL-VPN functionality of the device would mitigate the issue.

-How do I find potentially vulnerable FortiOS devices with runZero? #
+How to find FortiOS devices #

 From the Asset Inventory, use the following query to locate assets running the FortiOS operating system which may potentially be vulnerable: